font-bakers/knead/docs/contributing.md

 For more information, see the [bumpversion documentation](https://github.com/peritus/bumpversion#usage).

-Then, run `make release`.
+Then, run `make package`.
 It will package `knead` and validate the resulting [source archive](https://packaging.python.org/glossary/#term-source-archive) and [built distribution](https://packaging.python.org/glossary/#term-built-distribution).